ravivats/ravivats.github.io/aboutme.md

 Academically, I am a **Computer Science and Engineering Graduate** from [Ramaiah Institute of Technology, Bangalore](http://www.msrit.edu/).

-My areas of interest are domains like
+My areas of interest are domains like:
 - Deep Learning, ML
 - Algorithms & Data Structures
 - Scalable & Concurrent Systems